 Plan Your Own 50+ Group Trip

-Pros: You know all or most of your group before travelling.
+Pros: You know all or most of the group members before traveling.
 You can do and see exactly what you want with a custom trip.

 Cons: Trying to get everyone to settle on a mutually acceptable itinerary.
 You need to form a group yourself.

 The hardest part of organizing these kinds of vacations is getting everyone to agree on a destination and activity level.
-My friend invited me to join her on a cycling tour of Italy once — I love spending time with her and I love Italy, but I was less sure about the cycling bit!
+My friend invited two other travelers and me to join her on a cycling tour of Italy once — I love spending time with her and I love Italy, but I was less sure about the cycling bit!